 All digital processing takes time to actually process audio.
 When combining signals with different paths and processing most digital consoles when summing the multiple signals will be partly out of phase.
 Cadac digital consoles have an extensive automatic latency management system.
 This manages all internal routing and associated processing latency which means that all audio samples are synchronised before summing, resulting in absolute phase coherency at all outputs.

-Cadac’s MegaCOMMS networks have only 0.2 milliseconds of delay per link, so even after several links in the network there is negligible aggregated latency.
+Cadac’s MegaCOMMS network has sub 0.4 millisecond latency from analogue input on stage, through the console, to analogue output on the stage.
 This makes it perfect for in-ear monitoring.
 All inputs and all outputs are time aligned to sample accuracy, no matter the routing or where they are located in the network.

 The CDC eight helps make life a little easier by being multilingual.
 The console has a library of languages for labelling the console.
 By simply selecting your preferred language you can label the Inputs, VCAs etc in your local language making the console a much friendlier place to work.
 Another barrier to the creative process has been removed.